MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FAQ/Howto_adding_a_new_MQTT_subscription.md

 	        Data	: SD_MQTT.CALLBACK_DATA;
         END_VAR
         ```
     - Add logic to process the received MQTT message: in this reference project a check is executed if the subscription that triggered the callback method matches the subscription configured in the *MqttInit* method.
-In that method the subscription topic is automatically concatinated with the function block name.
+In that method the subscription topic is automatically concatenated with the function block name.
 For more in depth details study the *PublishReceived* and *MqttInit* methods of every MQTT function block in the reference project.